 Be familiar with pricing before you go shopping.
 New car prices are based on manufacturers suggest retail price, or MSRP.
 As the name suggests, that’s the suggested retail price.
 It’s a starting point and (hopefully) never what you actually pay.
 Used cars can be a bit trickier to price.
-Equipment, regional differences, even color can affect price of a used car.
+Equipment, regional differences, even color or personalized registration can affect price of a used car.
 Either way, here are some tips in negotiating price:

 - Know ahead of time your budget, both price and payment, and stick to it.

 - Negotiate each piece of the deal separately.
 First price of the car you want, then terms of the lease or loan, and then the trade allowance for your existing vehicle.

 - Read and re-read the paperwork.
 It’s not uncommon for the deal you thought you made to be different from what gets printed out.

 - Question anything and everything about which you are unclear.
 There are no dumb questions.

 - Watch for add-on, which might include anything from protection plans, to glass etchings.
 Make sure you’re only buying what you really want.

 Take the time to research the make and model you’re considering.
 What are the experiences and opinions of other owners?
 What have the professional reviews concluded about it?